debragail/api_doc/source/protocols/cargo-insurance/index.html.md

       <div class="type required">required</div>
     </td>
     <td>
       The time at which the requester would like the insurance to stop.
-This should be Specified as time in milliseconds since <a href="https://en.wikipedia.org/wiki/Unix_time" target="blank">Epoch/Unix Time</a>
+This should be Specified as time in seconds since <a href="https://en.wikipedia.org/wiki/Unix_time" target="blank">Epoch/Unix Time</a>
     </td>
   </tr>
   <tr>